Skip to main content

 Applying for a humanitarian visa

-Not being certified under the Afghan LEE Program has no adverse impact on an individual's suitability to obtain an Australian visa.
+Humanitarian and other visa options for Afghan people remain open.
+Not being certified has no adverse impact on your suitability to obtain an Australian visa.

 Independent Review into the Afghan Locally Engaged Employee Program